 For Looker installations behind a load balancer (for example, a cluster configuration) or other proxy, the user-facing domain name may be different from the actual Looker server machine name.
 If this is the case, the API Host URL must indicate the user-facing API host name and port.

 If the API Host URL field is empty, Looker uses the default API path.
-For Looker instances hosted on Google Cloud Platform (GCP), and for instances hosted on Amazon Web Service (AWS) that were created on or after 07/07/2020, the default Looker API path uses port
+For Looker instances hosted on Google Cloud Platform (GCP), Microsoft Azure, and instances hosted on Amazon Web Service (AWS) that were created on or after 07/07/2020, the default Looker API path uses port

 443. For Looker instances hosted on AWS that were created before 07/07/2020, the default Looker API path uses port